 According to Section 366 of Companies Act, 2013 read with rule 3 & 4 of the Companies (Authorized to Register) Rules, 2014:

 SOME PRE-CONDITIONS FOR CONVERSION OF LLP INTO COMPANY LIMITED BY SHARES ARE AS FOLLOWS:.

-- Any Company registered under Indian Companies Act, 1882, Indian Companies Act, 1913 & Companies Act, 1956 shall not be allowed for taking registration under this Part.
+- Any company registered under the Indian Companies Act, 1882, Indian Companies Act, 1913 & Companies Act, 1956 shall not be allowed for taking registration under this Part.

-- The Company shall have at least 7 Members (i.e. a LLP shall consist of at least 7 partners at the time of conversion, if there are less than 7 then increase the number of partners first)
+- The Company shall have at least 7 Members (i.e. an LLP shall consist of at least 7 partners at the time of conversion if there are less than 7 then increase the number of partners first)

-- Company shall before taking registration, take assent of all the members present & proxies (if allowed) in a general meeting summoned for this purpose.
+- The company shall before taking registration, take assent of all the members present & proxies (if allowed) in a general meeting summoned for this purpose.